arjunsudheer/11467-Robotics-Software/README.md

 3. <ins>touch</ins> - Creates a file of the name specified

+4. <ins>pwd></ins> - Tells the current path you are on

+# Markdown (md) tools

+This is a readme.md file.
+The ".md" file extension stands for markdown, a type of text that you can write.
+Here are a few commands to use with markdown text.

+1. <ins>"#"</ins> - This hash symbol marks a header.
+Notice how this readme had bolded headers.
+That is made with this tag.
+There are 5 different sizes of titles all the way from the largest title (one hash "#") to the smallest title (5 hashes "#####").

+2. <ins>"<ins></ins>"</ins> - This underlines the text specified inside the brackets.
+You would use it like this: <ins>"<ins>This is an underlined text!</ins>"</ins>

+3. <ins>"** or __"</ins> - The asterisk or the underscore marks can be used to bold a word.
+You need to place 2 of each symbol at the start and beginning of the word you wish to underline.

 # Meeting Notes

 We should keep software meeting note logs in this readme.md file.
 It will be a good show to the judges to show our organization as a team and it will serve as a nice way to keep track of our progress here as well.